-11Figure 4A-12.
-Feed Cylinders
+Figure 4A-11.
+Feed Cylinder

-The feed cylinder is a heavy-duty ductile cast iron assembly with an integral water jacket with pre-piped cooling to prevent resin bridging.
+The feed cylinder is a heavy-duty ductile cast iron assembly with an integral water jacket with pre-piped cooling water to prevent resin bridging.
 It has a rectangular opening for resin supply and a replaceable screw shaft seal.
 A large air spacer with a safety guard is provided for thermal isolation and access to the feed section bushing without the need for machine disassembly.